DanielMoscoso/100day_challenge/Readme.txt

 		-Background color changed.
 		-Added the 'Timer' text on top of the tomato.
 And also put everything into a grid layout.
+		-Added the buttons 'Start' and 'Reset' to the GUI."
 ===============================================================================